Logistics and distribution managers are responsible for getting goods to the right place at the right time

-Many employers may prefer graduates, while others will consider experience and personal qualities in addition to qualifications.
-Entry without a degree or HND has until now been fairly common, but it is likely that a higher education qualification will increasingly be required as the sector develops its strategic business function and competition for positions may increase.
+Some employers prefer graduates, while others will consider experience and personal qualities in addition to qualifications.
+Entry without a degree or HND has until now been fairly common, but higher education qualifications may be increasingly sought after by employers as the sector develops.

 An alternative route is to move into logistics after beginning in another area of the supply chain, such as retail management or purchasing.
 Logistics consultancies are unlikely to take on new graduates and normally require several years' experience within the industry or in strategic business planning.

-If you are a final year student wishing to apply to larger companies you will need to check with your careers service from late October onwards for vacancy details.
+If you're a final-year student wishing to apply to larger companies, you'll need to check with your careers service from late October onwards for vacancy details.
 Smaller companies tend to advertise throughout the year to suit their recruitment needs.

 Look for job vacancies at:

 Commonly used recruitment agencies within the logistics and distribution industry include:

 A graduate training scheme allows you to experience a range of roles within logistics.
 Such schemes, typically lasting around 18 months to two years, may require relocation to different parts of the country or overseas.

 Many companies require graduates to take professional qualifications.
 These include: